adham-tech/strapi-supabase-file-upload/README.md

 ### Basic Setup

 1. You need your Supabase credentials
-2. Create a storage bucket in Supabase
+2. Create a storage bucket in Supabase, the bucket needs to be public.
 3. Configure the provider as shown above
 4. Upload files through Strapi's media library